Drug information

 The recommended uses may not always be consistent with FDA-approved uses of ciprofloxacin.
 See the Adult and Pediatric guidelines for complete information on recommended uses of ciprofloxacin in adults and adolescents with HIV.
 Ciprofloxacin may have other recommended uses not listed above.

-What should I tell my health care provider before taking ciprofloxacin?What should I tell my health care provider before taking ciprofloxacin?
+What should I tell my health care provider before using ciprofloxacin?What should I tell my health care provider before using ciprofloxacin?

 What should I tell my health care provider before using ciprofloxacin?